* This post may have affiliate links. Please see my Disclosure.*

 The Channel Master EXTREMEtenna 80 OTA Antenna

-This antenna is wind resistance up to 100mph and weighs only 10 pounds.
+This antenna is wind resistant up to 100mph and weighs only 10 pounds.
 That makes it easy to maneuver and durable for outdoor use.

 Preassembled